 Oskar Cox Jensen

-Oskar is an occasional writer for the New Statesman, and is sometimes heard on BBC Radio 3 and 4.
+Oskar is an occasional writer for the New Statesman, and is frequently seen or heard on the BBC and RTÉ.
 He was also the historical advisor for the 2018 ITV/Amazon production of Vanity Fair.
-In spare moments he sings woefully, plays football exuberantly, and paints his flat (respectably) and pictures (less so).